minveertig/EMPywer/README.md

 EMPywer
 =======

-Simulating congested electricity networks using financial transmission rights
+Simulating congested electricity networks using financial transmission rights.

+Strongly WIP, only warrants given are of confusion and inefficient coding.